modmail-dev/patreon-hosted-modmail-setup-guide/index.md

 ### Step 5 - Choose a Logviewer Name

-Choose a memorable name for your Logviewer.
-You will be provided with a log URL under our **.modmail.dev** domain name.
-You can choose anything you like (with a few restrictions), if you feel it's reasonable, then most likely we do too!
+Choose a name for your Logviewer.
+We will provide you with a free log URL under our **.modmail.dev** domain name.
+You can choose anything you like (with a few restrictions), if you feel it's reasonable, then we most likely do too!
 Note: only 3-16 alphanumeric characters are allowed.

 Format (replace **yourchosenname** with your desired name): `https://yourchosenname.modmail.dev/`

 **Logviewer Name:** <input id="logviewer" oninput="document.getElementById('enteredlogviewer').innerText = 'LOG_URI=' + this.value;">

 ### Step 6 - Collecting Data